-Practice Lab allows you to visualize the levels of pressure on the superficial and deep sensors of your Perifit Care in a straightforward manner.
+Practice Lab allows you to visualize the levels of pressure on the top and bottom sensors of your Perifit Care in a straightforward manner.

 What should I use Practice Lab for?